Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 ### Configuration of the Router Function: Environment variables

-After the deployment of the function code succeeded, we need to take care of the configuration.
+After completing the deployment of the function code, we now need to take care of the configuration.

 To set the environment variables of your Azure Function navigate to the ```Settings``` sections of your Azure Function and open the ```Configuration``` page.